ivorscott/saas-core/README.md

 - An Application is a feature with its own endpoints that accepts user interaction.
 - Applications provide immediate responses to user input.

-[x] Build Identity App (Typescript)

-[ ] Build Projects App (Typescript)

-[ ] Build Estimation App (Typescript)

 ### Messaging System

 - A stateful message broker plays a central role in entire architecture.
 - All state transitions will be stored by NATS Streaming in streams of messages.
-These state transitions become the authoritative state we use to make decisions.
+These state transitions become the authoritative state used to make decisions.
 - NATS Streaming is a durable state store as well as a transport mechanism.

-[x] Integrate NATS Streaming

 ### Components